stackitcloud/rag-template/libs/extractor-api-lib/README.md

 # Endpoints

-## `/extract`
+## `/extract_from_file`
-The extract endpoint will extract the information from PDF files.
+The extract from file endpoint will extract the information from PDF,PTTX,WORD,XML files.
 It requires the path to the file on the connected storage.
 The following types of information will be extracted:
 - `TEXT`: plain text
 - `TABLE`: data in tabular form found in the document

+## `/extract_from_confluence`
+The extract from confluence endpoint will extract the information from a confluence space.
+It requires the the credentials to the confluence space.
+The following types of information will be extracted:
+- `TEXT`: plain text

 # Deployment
 A detailed explanation of the deployment can be found in the [Readme](../README.md) of the project.